 General Measures

 Proof of family violence may be required and can be in the form of an agreed document issued by the Police Service, a Court, a Doctor, district nurse, maternal and child health care nurse, a Family Violence Support Service or Lawyer.
+A Statutory Declaration is considered an agreed document and will not be refused.

 Personal information concerning family violence will be kept confidential by the employer.